 However, if we are always judging/critical of everything, including ourselves, life becomes very unpleasant.
 Self-compassion gives us respite from this judgment.
 Moreover, self-esteem is always hungry (i.e. to be the best), where self-compassion ‘accepts the present’.

-I believe self-compassion is our solution to address injustice.
+I believe self-compassion is our solution to address the many faces of injustice and trauma including climate change.
 Why?

 “Love is the absence of judgment.” – His Holiness the Dalai Lama.